gabrieletome/vitis_tools/README.md

 # Tools_Expand_Genes_Network
- Tools used to analyze and expand gene networks of Vitis Vinifera and Human.
+ Tools used to analyze and expand gene networks of Vitis Vinifera.
 All this tools used Python 3.

 ## Prerequisites
  Python 3